Antique Door Hardware

 Working on an antique door or making a new antique?
-Colonial period doors were a bit different and the door hardware they used was as well.
+Colonial period doors were a bit different, and the door hardware they used was different, as well.
 The typical door hinges were made from iron in three very different configurations-strap hinges, H & HL hinges, and butt hinges.

 How long should your straps be?
-Traditionally strap hinges were made a minimum of 2/3 the width of the door-so a standard 3-0 door should take a 24” hinge.
+Traditionally strap hinges were made a minimum of 2/3 the width of the door, so a standard 36" door should take a 24” hinge.
 Colonial blacksmiths made long skinny strap hinges to help distribute the weight of the door while using the least amount of iron they could.
 They did this because raw materials, like iron and brass, were not allowed to be imported under English rule.
 Only finished goods, manufactured in England, could be legally imported into any British colony.
 Colonial smiths were constantly melting down old iron and reforging the metal into the pieces they actually needed.
-After independence, American’s moved westward and raw materials became far more available, so antique iron you find in the newer parts of American tended to be wider, heavier, and shorter.
+After independence, Americans moved westward, and raw materials became far more available, so antique iron you find in the newer parts of American tended to be wider, heavier, and shorter.